THE POLITICAL SPECTRUM

-But just as a body thermometer measures only a small scale of the cold-heat spectrum, the current political “thermometer” was found to include only a small portion of the entire political spectrum.
-It’s not that it was difficult to see; it was virtually hidden from view simply because “everybody knew” what it was, so no one bothered to look.
+Just as a body thermometer measures only a small scale of the cold-heat spectrum, the current political “thermometer” was found to include only a small portion of the entire political spectrum.
+What had not been recognized were the two extremes that made up the full political spectrum.

-I did not “create” the political spectrum you will see in this book.
+I didn’t “create” the political spectrum you will find within the pages of this book.
 Just like a rainbow, it only became completely visible under exact conditions.
 But once it became visible, it was something to behold.
 Just like when a child sees the rainbow for the first time, it was exciting and inspiring.

 One acknowledgement of its validity came with a first place gold award from a publishing company’s writers contest.
 The judges had this to say:

 “Before you step into any conversation about politics on a national or global level, you must first know the facts.
 David R. Young’s The Political Spectrum: Freedom vs. Enslavement is a unique book that delivers the information one needs to understand the left, the right and every party in between.” ~eLit Electronic Book Awards

 Reader reviews on Amazon also acknowledged the increased clarity into the world of politics seen through the prism of this vital information.

 This book will take you on a journey of discovery, step by step.
-You will see recognizable aspects of politics along the way.
 When you reach the end of the book you may find the real journey is just beginning for you.

-Viewing the political landscape of our country will appear different, much clearer.
+Viewing the political landscape of our country will appear different — significantly clearer.
 You cannot watch a 3D movie without special glasses to bring it all into focus.
 Likewise, politics cannot be clearly viewed without fully understanding the political spectrum.

 It will take you far less time to read this book than it took to discover and formulate this data.
 But as your guide, I am very glad to have you along.
 Enjoy the adventure.